maximus-z/PopulationProject/README.md

 ## Solution explanation
 In original requarements we can see that two difeerent reports work on two different granularity levels.
 County area is a smaller one and a Metropolitan area is a greater one.
-The idea is to keep data on the smallest level and it's requered aggreagate it.
+The idea is to keep data on the smallest level and if it's requered aggreagate it.

 ## Technical details of implimentation
 The solution could be implemented in many different ways - using Python and Panda library, PostgreSQL and AWS or GCP.